gabelstapler6/dwm-statusbar-avd/README.md

 `weather-wttr`, it should contain a function called `mod_weather_wttr`.
 This function should print to stdout whatever you want to appear in its section of the status bar (so it should be concise with no newline characters).
-Then place your script in the `module` directory.
+Then place your script in the `mod` directory.

 To include your module output in the status bar, start the daemon with the module list parameter and include the name of your script in the